yyc12345/BallanceBlenderHelper/docs/docs/en/virtools-properties.md

 BBP also provides access to Virtools groups in Blender's other menus, see [Group Operation](./group-operations.md).

-It is important to note that the Virtools group only works on mesh objects.
-When you open the Virtools group panel on other objects, you will see a warning message in the panel indicating that the Virtools group is invalid for that object.
-Although the Virtools group data set on non-mesh objects will be recognized and stored by Blender, it will not be saved to the Virtools file when exporting.
+It's important to note that Virtools groups only apply to mesh objects and objects that can be converted to meshes.
+For a list of supported objects, please refer to the "Export Virtools File" section on the [Import and Export Virtools Document](./import-export-virtools.md) page.
+When you open the Virtools group panel on an unsupported object, you will see a warning message indicating that the Virtools group is invalid on that object.
+Virtools group data set on unsupported objects will be recognized and stored by Blender, but will not be saved to the Virtools file during export.

 ## Virtools Material